cdrani/site/clhxvo8tv00030amhb7lh49d5.md

 }
 ```

 Similar to the first script, save this one as ~/scripts/spotify.js.
-You can now run it in your tmux command prompt.
+You can now run it in your Tmux command prompt.
 Since this is a JS file, you need to inform AppleScript about it:

 ***<mark>-l language | Override the language for any plain text files.
 Normally, plain text files are compiled as AppleScript.</mark>***